Network Censorship Circumvention

 Your client must support the xray core.
 Recommended: v2rayN (PC), Nekobox (Android), V2Box (IOS)

-1. Open your client and select scan the QR code or import config text from clipboard.
+1. Open your client and select scan the QR code or import client config text from clipboard (from step 15).

 Home Server Info